Sands

 Description

-This state consists of one community phase that has deteriorated from the reference state and consists of warm season short grasses and cool season grasses.
-It may be invaded by introduced species such as smooth bromegrass and Kentucky bluegrass.
-The loss of native warm season grasses/functional groups and increased bare soil will reduce forage productivity, soil moisture retention, organic matter, and plant vigor.
+This state consists of the Shortgrass Sod Community which has deteriorated from the Reference State and consists of warm-season shortgrasses, sedges, and cool-season grasses.
+It may be invaded by introduced species such as smooth brome and Kentucky bluegrass.
+The loss of native warm-season functional groups, and increased bare soil will reduce forage productivity, soil moisture retention, organic matter, and plant vigor.

 Submodel